JesseCorrington/bitcoinj-wallet-export/README.md

 3) `./build.sh`

 ## Usage
-If you're trying to recover keys from a Hive wallet, first search your system for the wallet file `bitcoinkit.wallet`.
-Then, to print a list of address/private key pairs, do the following.
+1) If you're trying to recover keys from a Hive wallet, first search your system for the wallet file `bitcoinkit.wallet`.
+2) To print a list of address/private key pairs, do the following.
 `./run.sh <wallet path> <decryption password>`

-You can then copy the private keys and import them into the wallet of your choosing.
-Be sure to close the terminal after use to prevent leaking your private keys.
+3) You can then copy the private keys and import them into the wallet of your choosing.
+4) Be sure to close the terminal after use to prevent leaking your private keys.

 If you found this useful, please consider donating to this bitcoin address: `17MESpUf6YvGYBADobD7V1xWAeGMDStCD2`